wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 the read phase of the validating transaction overlaps with the write phase of the committed transaction, such overlap is "benevolent", as the serialization order is sustained by having these read operations happening after the write operation.
-Schedules like the example above can commit successfully in this case, because both data items A and B
+Schedules like the example above can commit successfully in this case, because both data items A and B have a greather rt than transaction 2's ct, and thus validation succeeds.